01618830666

 Scotland:

 Japanese knotweed is prevalent in Scotland, particularly in lowland areas.
-It can be found in urban areas, including cities like Edinburgh and Glasgow, as well as in rural landscapes.
-Infestations have been reported in regions such as Fife, Angus, Lanarkshire, and others.
+It can also be found in urban areas, including Edinburgh and Glasgow, as well as in rural landscapes.
+Infestations have been reported in Fife, Angus, and Lanarkshire regions,

 Wales:

 Japanese knotweed is widespread across Wales, from coastal regions to upland areas.
-It can be found in both urban and rural environments, including national parks.
-Infestations have been reported in areas such as Cardiff, Swansea, Newport, and Powys.
+It can be found in urban and rural environments, including national parks.
+Infestations have been reported in Cardiff, Swansea, Newport, and Powys.

 Northern Ireland:

-Japanese knotweed is present in Northern Ireland, although it is generally less common compared to other parts of the UK.
-Infestations have been reported in counties such as Antrim, Down, and Londonderry.
+Japanese knotweed is present in Northern Ireland, though it is generally less common than in other parts of the UK.
+Infestations have been reported in Antrim, Down, and Londonderry counties.

 Where is Japanese knotweed growing in the UK?

-Due to its invasive nature and ability to spread easily, Japanese knotweed can be found in a wide range of habitats, including gardens, parks, riverbanks, construction sites, and disturbed areas.
-It is important to note that the plant’s distribution is not limited to specific regions and can be encountered in various locations throughout the UK.
+Due to its invasive nature and ability to spread quickly, Japanese knotweed can be found in many habitats, including gardens, parks, riverbanks, construction sites, and disturbed areas.
+The plant’s distribution is not limited to specific regions and can be encountered in various locations throughout the UK.